CloudFerro/cf-mkcli/docs/reference/cli.md

 **Options**:

+* `--kubernetes-version TEXT`: Kubernetes version, if None, use default
+* `--master-count INTEGER`: Number of master nodes, if None, use default
-* `--from-json FROM_JSON`: Cluster payload in JSON format, if None, use provided options
+* `--master-flavor TEXT`: Master node flavor name, if None, use default
 * `--dry-run`: If True, do not perform any actions, just print the payload
 * `--help`: Show this message and exit.